 Save Time and Money with ClockShark

-Myth #6: GPS time tracking will cause more stress for my workers
+6. It will cause more stress for my workers

 Reality: Because GPS time tracking is so easy, it will actually simplify their work so they have less stress.
 They won’t have to worry anymore about remembering which days and hours they worked or scrambling to find lost timesheets.